 The first step is to remove anything that might be in the way or could be damaged from your working area, especially freestanding furniture.
 Ideally, this will include skirting boards, doors and their frames, mouldings and trim.
 Work carefully to avoid damaging items you’ll want back in place afterwards.

 Anything that can’t be moved should be protected with plastic sheeting and plenty of masking tape.
 This includes sinks, plus baths, toilets and showers if you’re working in a bathroom.
 Cardboard or old sheets and towels can be excellent extra protection.

-Finally, cover open doorways with taped up plastic sheeting to stop the dust spreading through the house.
+Finally, cover open doorways with taped-up plastic sheeting to stop the dust from spreading through the house.
 There will be dust.

 Find the weak point and get to work

 A tiled floor is a tough seamless surface that’s hard to break into.
 Any weak point is your starting point for getting a chisel, crowbar or tile-removing machine into the floor, so find a crack in a tile or a stretch of missing grout.
 Alternatively, you can just create the entry points you need by breaking up part of the floor with some well-aimed hammer work.

 If you are using a sledgehammer, wield it with precision.
 Violent smashing may feel satisfying, but it risks damaging the tile underlayment, and that will make the job much harder in the long run.
 Aim for the grout joints hit firmly but with control, and be sure you’re wearing all your protective gear in case of flying fragments.

 Now you’re in business